interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 ..
 Reserves a given amount of PolkaBTC tokens, i.e., the corresponding DOT collateral amount, calculated via :ref:`getExchangeRate`, is marked as "not free".
 ..
 This function is called from the :ref:`requestIssue` function and is necessary to prevent race conditions (multiple requests trying to use the same amount of collateral).

-During an issue request function (:ref:`requestIssue`), a user must be able to assign a Vault to the issue request.
-As a Vault can be assigned to multiple issue requests, race conditions may occur.
+During an issue request function (:ref:`requestIssue`), a user must be able to assign a vault to the issue request.
+As a vault can be assigned to multiple issue requests, race conditions may occur.
 To prevent race conditions, a Vault's collateral is *reserved* when an ``IssueRequest`` is created - ``toBeIssuedTokens`` specifies how much PolkaBTC is to be issued (and the reserved collateral is then calculated based on :ref:`getExchangeRate`).
 This function further calculates the amount of collateral that will be assigned to the issue request.

 Specification